We all got given little cards to help us make the conversion and the TV ran adverts like this:

 1 guinea (1gn) was £1 and 1s, or 21s, or 252d.

 So now you know.
-It all seems very complicate but do bear in mind that every man, woman and child understood this system.
+It all seems very complicated now doesn't it?
+But do bear in mind that every man, woman and child understood this system at the time.
 We weren't so dumb in the old days!

 But damn, I do feel old now.